 The DMin program is a distinct kind of advanced theological study in that it insists on relating theological study with the practice of ministry.
 At its core is a commitment to the critical theory-practice correlation carried out in a collaborative adult learning process.
-As such, it relies on the regular interaction of the candidate's theological learning with other people (e.g., teachers, peers in the program, and the ministry base group participants).
-The Collaborative Learning Group and the Ministry Base Group, in other words, are an integral part of the DMin program and helps the student to achieve his/her goals.
+As such, it relies on the regular interaction of the student's theological learning with other people (e.g., teachers, peers in the program, and the ministry base group participants).
+The Collaborative Learning Group and the Ministry Base Group are an integral part of the DMin program and helps the student to achieve his/her goals.

-The Collaborative Learning Group (CLG): The CLG is composed of candidates who have entered the program concurrently.
-The purpose of this peer group throughout the first three years of the program is to support candidates in their program and to aid in the candidate's critical reflection on their practice of ministry and research interest.
-In the third year each student chooses a representative from the group who continues with him/her in a consultative capacity for the duration of the candidate's studies.
-Depending on the enrolment numbers, candidates may be divided into smaller groups in order to facilitate easier peer collaboration.
+The Collaborative Learning Group (CLG): The CLG is composed of students who have entered the program concurrently.
+The purpose of this peer group throughout the first three years of the program is to support students in their program and to aid in the student's critical reflection on their practice of ministry and research interest.
+In the third year each student chooses a representative from the group who continues with him/her in a consultative capacity for the duration of the student's studies.
+Depending on the enrolment numbers, students may be divided into smaller groups in order to facilitate easier peer collaboration.
 The formation of the CLG occurs during the first residential periods.
 At this time, the CLG drafts a "communications covenant."
-The intention of this agreement is to provide support to the candidate during the program through ongoing group correspondence.
+The intention of this agreement is to provide support to the student during the program through ongoing group correspondence.

 The Ministry Base Group (MBG): The MBG is composed of representative persons from the student's ministry setting.
 It represents the program's commitment to the interaction that occurs between the student's social location in the practice of ministry and his/her use of TST/UofT resources.
 Each student forms an MBG in the first year.
 The group must be able to meet regularly (approximately twice a semester) for at least two years to offer support and critical reflection on the student's DMin work and ongoing practice of ministry.
-In the first session, the student should educate the MBG about the goals and dynamics of the program and with the MBG develop a strategy for achieving these academic goals.
+In the first session, the student must educate the MBG about the goals and dynamics of the program and with the MBG develop a strategy for achieving these academic goals.
 Annually, the MBG submits a written evaluation concerning the student's progress in the program to the DMin Director.
-This should be submitted in May of the student's second and third years in order for the DMin Director to review the evaluation with the student during the Summer Residential.
-It should include reflection on the student's capacity to integrate learning from the DMin program with his/her practice of ministry.
+This must be submitted in April of the student during the Summer Residential.
+It must include reflection on the student's capacity to integrate learning from the DMin program with his/her practice of ministry.
 The MBG is dissolved when the student is ready to work on his/her thesis proposal.
-If the student's ministry base changes during the first three years of their program, they should inform the DMin Director and consult with him/her as to how to proceed.
+If the student's ministry base changes during the first three years of their program, they must inform the DMin Director and consult with him/her as to how to proceed.